 Full Time Plus

-Beginning in the 2016-2017 academic year, the NCCCG began offering an additional $200 for the fall and spring semesters.
-This award is called the North Carolina Community College Full Time Plus and it requires a student awarded NCCCG to be enrolled for at least 15 credit hours each semester to receive these additional funds.
+The NCCCG offers an additional $400 for the fall and spring semesters.
+This award is called the North Carolina Community College Full Time Plus and it requires a student to be enrolled in at least 15 credit hours each semester to receive the full award.
 These additional funds are identified on the student’s SCC Financial Aid Award letter separately from the original NCCCG entitlement.

 Student must be a Resident of North Carolina.